denten-books/plain-text/main.md

 specialized device.
 Magnetic storage, widely used in all contemporary devices, remains, for all unassisted intents and purposes, a black slate.

-#### C: Screen, 1972-today.
+#### C: Screen, 1968-today.

 By decoupling input and output, magnetic storage media has injected an arbitrary amount of time and space between the process of inscription and comprehension.
-Content, coupled with control code, sunk beneath the matte surface of the electrical charge.
+Content, coupled with control code, has sunk beneath the matte surface of electrical charge.
 The final movement in the emergence of automated discourse reintroduced the illusion of immediacy into the process of inscription.

-In 1972, Stephen Bernard Dorsey, founder and president of Automatic Electronic Systems ), introduced the world’s first programmable word processor with a video screen In modern model.
-The application layer. pdf as an image format.
+I propose 1968 as the year in which automated discourse takes its final form.
+December 9th, 1968 Douglas Engelbart, then already a Principle Ivestigator at the ARPA-funded Augmentation Research Center lab at the Stanfdord Researh Intitute, gave 1

+appeared on stage at the Fall Joint
+Computer Conference in San Francisco to give

+In "For presenting computer-stored information to the human, techniques have been developed by which a cathode-ray-tube (of which the television picture tube is a familiar example) can be made to present symbols on their screens of quite good brightness, clarity, and with considerable freedom as to the form of the symbol.

+"automated discourse takes command."

-Three mechanisms: Goldberg's "Controller," the  AES-90, and IBM's MT/ST.
+Three mechanisms: Goldberg's "Controller," the  AES-90, and Engelbart.

 The distance between magnetic storage and the CRT is arbitrary.
 The pipe can go deep.
 PDF MOTHERFUCKING INJECTION